hmakelin/gisnav/docs/pages/advanced_configuration.rst

 WMS Client
 ---------------------------------------------------
-The :class:`.MapNavNode` Map rasters from WMS endpoint, requested by embedded :class:`.WMSClient` instance
+The :class:`.BaseNode` Map rasters from WMS endpoint, requested by embedded :class:`.WMSClient` instance

 The :class:`.WMSClient` on the other hand is instantiated in a dedicated process.
 A :py:attr:`._wms_timer` periodically requests the :class:`.WMSClient` to fetch a new map based